-The Bishop, the Executive Archdeacon, the Director for Mission and Ministry development, the Missioner for Congregational Development, the Missioner for Faith Formation, and the Screening in Faith Facilitator are the Synod staff roles that directly support parish development.
-Other staff members support parish development in a more indirect way Programs and resources that support parish development include the Diocesan School For Parish Development – a two-year program, of an annual week-long or four weekend format - which provides an opportunity for teams of both clergy and lay to develop skills in congregational and organization development to equip them to look at their current reality, answering the questions, “Who are we?
-Where are we?” and to discern their future, “What is God calling us to be here in this time and this place?” and then, work on their plans to get to the future, “How do we get there?”
+The Bishop, the Executive Archdeacon, the Director for Mission and Ministry Development, the Missioner for Congregational Development, the Missioner for Faith Formation, and the Screening in Faith Facilitator are the Synod staff roles that directly support parish development.
+Other staff members support parish development in a more indirect way.
+Programs and resources that support parish development include the Diocesan School For Parish Development.
+The School provides an opportunity for teams of both clergy and lay to develop skills in congregational and organization development.
+These skills equip them to look at their current reality, answering the questions, “Who are we?
+Where are we?” and to discern their future, “What is God calling us to be here in this time and this place?” and then, work on their plans to get to the future by answering, “How do we get there?”

 The Diocese has brought a new focus to recruiting and training new clergy leaders (priests and vocational deacons) as an essential part of parish development.
 The diocese is passionate about attracting talented candidates for ordination, offering regular vocational days for those discerning priesthood or the diaconate, reinventing the Process for Discernment for Holy Orders for both priests and deacons to be a parish-based, action-learning experience, and increasing the financial support for curacies.
 The goal in all this work is to provide parishes with highly motivated, well-trained priests and deacons who, alongside lay leaders, can develop parishes into healthy, faithful, and effective communities of faith within a lively Anglican ethos.